Texas A&M University Libraries: Maps & GIS Library

 The Map & GIS Library is located in Room 202B of the Sterling C. Evans Library.
 The collection consists of over 250,000 individual sheet maps, 3,000 atlases and gazetteers, and 1000 CD/DVDs, including worldwide coverage of topographic and geological maps, and GIS datasets.
 The Maps & GIS Library also houses the "Maps of Imaginary Places Collection," a collection of maps of fictional lands from literature, games, television, film, radio shows, and other media.
 The Library offers GIS assistance for those seeking data and support.
 They also provide assistance to all colleges and agencies associated with Texas A&M, as well as members of the local community.

 Medical Sciences Library

-The Medical Sciences Library serves as the primary library for the undergraduate, graduate, and professional programs in the colleges of Agriculture & Life Sciences, Medicine, Nursing, Pharmacy, Veterinary Medicine & Biomedical Sciences, the Institute for Biosciences & Technology, the School of Public Health, and graduate students in the Department of Health & Kinesiology.
-The Medical Sciences Library also serves as a resources library for Texas veterinarians and Texas A&M College of Veterinary Medicine alumni.
-In addition, the library contracts with the National Library of Medicine's Regional Medical Library to perform outreach services to area hospitals, clinics and health care providers in a 22 county area.

 Policy Sciences and Economics Library

-Located at the Annenberg Presidential Conference Center, the Policy Sciences & Economics Library provides library resources and services to the Department of Economics, the Department of Political Science, and the George Bush School of Government and Public Service.
+Located at the Annenberg Presidential Conference Center, the Policy Sciences & Economics Library provides library resources and services.

 Qatar Library

 Texas A&M University has initiated a program of study in the emerging nation of Qatar.
 A focused and growing library supports the four engineering disciplines: chemical, electrical, mechanical, and petroleum and the liberal arts subject areas required for these degrees.
 In addition to managing information resources, the library provides service and support to a multinational student body and faculty researchers as well as the local community of oil/gas industry specialists.
 Built on the vast collection of the home campus library system, the library integrates a small but core collection of print books, journals and audiovisual materials with a large body of electronic resources.